 A field trip by a class may be permitted if it is directly related to the work in a subject matter area.
-Students must have a signed permission form on file.
+Students must have updated information and permissions in the parent portal in Infinite Campus.
 Students not going on a field trip, for any reason, must still attend school.
 A field trip is an extension of the classroom, and all school rules are in effect.